latex3/babel/news-guides/guides/non-standard-hyphenation-with-luatex.md

 }
 ```

-A few further examples:
+## Short examples

-* In Spanish, if there are one or two vowels between two hyphenation points, the first one takes precedence (in other words, the second one is penalised):
+* In Spanish, if there are one or two vowels between two hyphenation
+  points, the first one takes precedence (in other words, the second
+  one is penalised):
 ```tex
 \babelposthyphenation{ngerman}{[aeiouáéíóú]|[aeiouáéíóú][aeiouáéíóú]|}{
   {}, {}, {}, {},
   { pre=-, penalty=1000, data=4 },
 }
 ```
-* In Greek, a diaeresis disappears if the vowel group is broken (see Németh, _TUGboat_ 87):
+* In Greek, a diaeresis disappears if the vowel group is broken (see
+  Németh, _TUGboat_ 87):
 ```tex
 \babelposthyphenation{ngerman}{greek}{α|ΐο}{
   {},